infobloxopen/db-controller/docs/index.md

 A argument made [here](https://github.com/crossplane/crossplane/issues/1229#issuecomment-585382715) suggest that in most cases sharing infrastructure within namespace boundaries with a  single claim is valid, as namespace == application team boundary.
-Does forcing applciations to share namespaces for database sharing cause any issues, e.g. RBAC?
+Does forcing applciations to share namespace for database sharing cause any issues, e.g. RBAC?

+The initial PoC will manage ReclaimPolicy from the db-controller configuration using the InstanceLabels that enable sharing.
+There will be a DatabaseClaim finalizer that will run and if there are no more claims against the InstanceLabel then the dynamic database is reclaimed.
+There will also be a global and reclaim policy per InstanceLabel/FragmentKey.
+This will not be exposed to the Applications e.g. ReclaimPolicy in the DatabaseClaim.
+I don't think we need this complexity but could be added if there is a need.

 The Crossplane Infrastructure Operator, has a resource DeletionPolicy which specifies what will happen